esnet/iperf/docs/dev.rst

     sending process by sending a copy to oneself first and attempting to verify the signature is highly encouraged.

+12. Update GitHub Releases with the current release notes.

-12. Update the iperf3 Project News section of the documentation site to announce the new release (see ``docs/news.rst`` and ``docs/conf.py`` in the source tree) and deploy a new build of the documentation to GitHub Pages.
+13. Update the iperf3 Project News section of the documentation site to announce the new release (see ``docs/news.rst`` and ``docs/conf.py`` in the source tree) and deploy a new build of the documentation to GitHub Pages.

-13. If an update to the on-line manual page is needed, it can be generated with this sequence of commands (tested on CentOS 7) and import the result into ``invoking.rst``::
+14. If an update to the on-line manual page is needed, it can be generated with this sequence of commands (tested on CentOS 7) and import the result into ``invoking.rst``::